dmlc/gluon-nlp/scripts/question_answering/README.md

 ```

 ### Results
-We reproduced the ALBERT model which is released by Google, and fine-tune the the SQuAD with single models.
+We reproduced the ALBERT model which is released by Google, and fine-tune on SQuAD with a single model.
 ALBERT Version 2 are pre-trained without the dropout mechanism but with extra training steps compared to the version 1 (see the [original paper](https://arxiv.org/abs/1909.11942) for details).

 Fine-tuning the listed models with hyper-parameter learning rate 2e-5, epochs 3, warmup ratio 0.1 and max gradient norm 0.1 (as shown in command).
 Notice that the `batch_size` is set for each GPU and the global batch size is 48 for all experiments, besides that gradient accumulation (`num_accumulated`) is supported in the case of out of memory.

 Performance are shown in the table below, in which the SQuAD1.1 are evaluated with SQuAD2.0 checkpoints.
 Notice that the standard metrics of SQuAD are `EM/F1`.
 The former is an exact match score between predictions and references,
-while the latter is a token-level f1 score in which the common tokens are considered as True Positives.
+while the latter is a token-level F1 score in which the common tokens are considered as True Positives.

 |Reproduced ALBERT Models (F1/EM)  | SQuAD 1.1 dev | SQuAD 2.0 dev | SQuAD 2.0 Results File | Log | Command |
 |----------------------------------|---------------|---------------|------|-----| --------|